Uri Poliavich

 Uri Poliavich: Early Years and Hunger for Change

 In this environment, local reality imposed constant scarcity and strict frameworks that influenced how children formed their outlooks long before making professional choices.
-For Yuri Poliavich, this meant that the sense of limitation was present from the earliest years, and the only reliable sphere that could be safeguarded from outside pressure was the personal inner world.
+For Uri Poliavich, this meant that the sense of limitation was present from the earliest years, and the only reliable sphere that could be safeguarded from outside pressure was the personal inner world.

-The hunger for change was formed gradually: first as discontent at “how things are arranged,” then as an interest in any tool that could expand possibilities.
-The awareness of early childhood meant looking at the “grayness” and imagining what it could become.
-Later this feeling would acquire the language of decisions and projects, but in the beginning it was almost a child’s experiment with paint and contour.
-For Uri Poliavich, it was precisely this early thirst for the new that became the impulse which accompanied him in the following years, when personal decisions began to change not only his own life, but also the lives of many others.
+Later on, this feeling would require the language of decisions and projects, but in the beginning, it was almost a child’s experiment with simple contours and a basic paint box.
+For Uri Poliavich, it was precisely this early thirst for new grounds that became the impulse which accompanied him in the following years, when personal decisions began to change not only his own life, but also the lives of many others.

-Uri Poliavich and the Power of Bold Choices
+Uri Poliavich: The Power of Bold Choices

 It was not a plan in the classical sense.
 Rather, it was a reaction to an inner impulse — to take the “blue pill” and see where it would lead.

-In that same reality there appeared a meeting that changed not only his professional trajectory but also his personal one.
-At first, this began with a simple, almost random step — a vacancy seen in a newspaper that drew his full attention and opened the door to an unexpected career path.
-Immersion in that moment became the trigger for broader life changes.
+It began with a simple, almost random step — a vacancy seen in a newspaper that opened the door to an unexpected career path, a moment that became the trigger for broader life changes.

 At that stage, the Poliavich family had only a small amount of money to invest, and the choice was clear-cut: either use it for a first down payment on an apartment or direct it toward building their own business.
-Uri Poliavich together with his wife, Yulia, decided to take the risk and invest in entrepreneurship.
-This step became one of the most pivotal decisions in their lives.
+Uri Poliavich, together with his wife, Yulia, decided to take the risk and invest in entrepreneurship; this step became one of the most pivotal decisions in their lives.

 The culmination of this line was the founding of Soft2Bet, a technological company that grew out of an initial step and has since preserved the spirit of a start-up.
-From an initial step it grew into something larger, yet it still preserves the spirit of a start-up thanks to clear vision and the strong, talented people around Poliavich.
-As he has emphasized: “The ability to choose the right people, to support them when they need your support and to give them the freedom to create, because they need this freedom.”
+With each step, it grew into something larger yet still preserving the spirit of a new business, thanks to a clear vision, and the strong and talented people supporting Poliavich.
+As he has consistently emphasized, “We must choose the right people, to support them when they need our support and to give them the freedom to create, because we all need this freedom.”

 Uri Poliavich: Leadership and Innovative Vision